Holy Roller (American football)

 In American football, the Holy Roller was a controversial game-winning play by the Oakland Raiders against the San Diego Chargers on September 10, 1978, at San Diego Stadium in San Diego, California.
-It was officially ruled as a forward fumble by Raiders quarterback Ken Stabler that was recovered by his teammate, tight end Dave Casper, in the end zone for a touchdown, giving Oakland the 21–20 win.
+It was officially ruled as a forward fumble by Raiders quarterback Ken Stabler that was recovered by his teammate, tight end Dave Casper, in the end zone for a touchdown, giving Oakland a 21–20 win.
 However, there have been differing interpretations of how this play should have actually been ruled, and it has remained a controversial play for fans of both teams involved.
 The NFL amended its rules after the 1978 season to prevent a recurrence of the play.
 Chargers fans refer to the play as the Immaculate Deception.

 The play

 With 10 seconds left in the game, the Raiders had possession of the ball at the Chargers' 14-yard line, trailing 20–14.
 Raiders quarterback Ken Stabler took the snap and found himself about to be sacked by Chargers linebacker Woodrow Lowe on the 24-yard line.
 The ball came out of Stabler's hands and moved forward towards the Chargers' goal line.
 Raiders running back Pete Banaszak appeared to try to recover the ball on the 12-yard line, but did not keep his footing, and pitched the ball with both hands even closer to the end zone.
 Raiders tight end Dave Casper was the next player to reach the ball but he also seemingly could not get a handle on it.
 He batted and kicked the ball into the end zone, where he fell on it for the game-tying touchdown as time ran out.
 With the ensuing extra point by placekicker Errol Mann, the Raiders won 21–20.

 According to the NFL rulebook, "If a runner intentionally fumbles forward, it is a forward pass."
 Also during the play, the game officials ruled that Banaszak and Casper's actions were legal because it was impossible to determine if they intentionally batted the ball forward, which would have been ruled a penalty.
 The National Football League (NFL) also supported referee Jerry Markbreit's call that Stabler fumbled the ball instead of throwing it forward.

 For years, Stabler publicly stated that it was a fumble.
 However, in a 2008 interview on NFL Films, he was asked if he could convince the camera crew that he did not flip the ball forward.
 Stabler responded, "No, I can't convince you of that, because I did.
 I mean, what else was I going to do with it?
 Throw it out there, shake the dice."
 Banaszak and Casper also admitted that they deliberately batted the ball towards the end zone.